ermahechap/News-Analysis/README.md

 ## News Crawling

 The crawler is found in the directory NewsCrawler.
-It defines the specific crawlers for El Tiempo and Semana newspapers.
+It defines the specific crawlers for El Tiempo and Semana newspapers. **This crawler works by August 2021**

 > Both crawlers extends the class NewsSource that handles the scrapping loop, wait times, etc.